-The Butterfly Lion
+The Butterfly Lion-Storyline and Review

 ‘The Butterfly Lion’ is a beautiful story about a boy named Berty and his friendship with a Lion.

 Berty is a young boy who stays with his parents somewhere close to the jungles, near a waterhole.
 He grows up seeing animals gather for their daily drink.
-With a busy father and an ailing mother, Berty hardly has much company and spends most of his time watching the animals and observing their behavior.
+With a busy father and an ailing mother, Berty hardly has much company and spends most of his time watching the animals and observing their behaviour.
 One day, Berty spots a white lion cub with its mother and is thrilled at this discovery.
 Soon after, the unfortunate death of the mother lion leaves the cub alone.
 Berty is so fascinated by the cub that he makes up his mind that if he ever spots the cub again, he will save it and get him home.

 The story is written in the form of a narration by Berty’s wife long after Berty and the lion have died of old age, having lived a long and complete life.
 She narrates the story to a young boy studying in the same school Berty had studied.
 The boy is so intrigued by this beautiful story that he wants to learn more about Berty, his family, and the lion.
 This quest makes him discover something unusual.